pingone-davinci/documentation/docs/treasure-data/README.md

 ## Insert a record in Treasure Data

 Treasure Data provides an ingest API that allows you to programmatically import rows into existing tables in a TD database.
-The endpoints you can use for the data ingestion API are
+The endpoints you can use for the data ingestion API are:
 * US Region: https://us01.records.in.treasuredata.com
 * EU01 Region:  https://eu01.records.in.treasuredata.com
 * Tokyo Region: https://ap01.records.in.treasuredata.com